 1. Visiting beaches and sunbathing

-These of you who like resting on the beach will be really amazed.
+These of you who like resting on a beach chair will be really amazed.
 In Sagres there are three beautiful, huge, sandy beaches.
 The best thing is that when we were there in September they were almost totally empty.

 Praia da Mareta